ctsuttonZOT/ctsuttonZOT/README.md

-<h1 align="center">Hello hello 👋, I'm Colin Sutton</h1>
+<h1 align="center">Hello, my name is Colin Sutton 👋</h1>
-<h3 align="center">A rising third year Computer Science student at UCI!</h3>
+<h3 align="center">I'm a rising third-year Computer Science student at the University of California, Irvine, with a focus on information systems and data-intensive computing.</h3>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8d89c4f5-abf0-42f5-be4a-5a4217d551ae" width="200" />
 </p>

-<h3 align="center">Right now I'm working on projects, learning new tools, looking for internships, and pursuing my degree!</h3>
+<h3 align="center">Outside of the classroom, I'm passionate about game development with Unreal Engine and actively preparing for internship opportunities for Summer 2026.
+I’m driven by curiosity, collaboration, and the desire to build impactful technology.</h3>